abreulud/abreulud/README.md

 # Hi there, Ludmilla here!✨
 - 🌱 I'm a 21 years old girl undergraduating in Computer Science student at the University Jorge Amado - UNIJORGE (5th semester-2027.1).
+I have 1 year and half of experience in IT support, in this time i have learned about Computer Networks, Security, Agile Methodologies, Development...
+(LinkedIn me for more)
-- 🤖 Passionate about all technologies: programming, hardware hacking, quantum computers, artificial intelligence...
+- 🤖 Passionate and curious about: hardware hacking, quantum computers, artificial intelligence...
-- 👩🏽‍💻 Currently i'm learning the fundamentals of cybersecurity and data science.
+- 👩🏽‍💻 Currently i'm learning the fundamentals of Cybersecurity and Data science.